rollandessx/AddingFilesDemo/README.md

 # AddingFilesDemo

-## This is top show how to add files to GitHub using teh web GUI
+## This is to show how to add files to GitHub using teh web GUI